 When you buy your policy, you select the dates you leave and return home.
-You cannot buy this policy if you've already started your journey.
+If you have already begun your journey when you purchase this policy, the date your journey starts will be the same as the date your insurance starts.